alfert/propcheck/README.md

 PropCheck is provided under the GPL 3 License due to its intimate use of PropEr (which is licensed under GPL 3).
-In particular, PropEr's exclusion rule of open source software from copyleft applies here as well (see the discussion on GitHub https://github.com/proper-testing/proper/issues/29#issuecomment-4956226).
+In particular, PropEr's exclusion rule of open source software from copyleft applies here as well [as described in this discussion on GitHub](https://github.com/proper-testing/proper/issues/29#issuecomment-4956226).

 Personally, I would prefer to use the LPGL to differentiate between extending PropEr and PropCheck as GPL-licensed software and the use of PropEr/PropCheck, which would